-After approximately 8-12 days, the wheatgrass will be 7-10 cm (3-4 inches) high, and will be at its optimum nutritional value, having transformed maximum light energy into chlorophyll, making it green.
+After approximately 8-12 days, the buckwheat will be 6-8 cm high, and will be at its optimum nutritional value, having transformed maximum light energy into chlorophyll, making it green.
 It is now ready to juice.

-Harvest your valuable crop by grasping a small bundle of the greens blades firmly and cutting with a sharp knife or scissors about 1 cm above compost surface.
+Harvest your valuable crop by grasping a small bundle of the greens blades firmly and cutting with a sharp knife or scissors above compost surface.
 Rinse well before use.

 Once it is ready to use, keep it as cool as possible to maximise its life.
 If it is still growing too fast, or getting old, you can cut it and put it in your fridge for several days to keep fresh, but not for too long as it will need light to keep green.
 Rinse it immediately before use as usual.